Courtesy of Kin

 What it feels like

-Ever the willing guinea pig, it's been fascinating to monitor my own reaction to Kin under different dosages and social circumstances—starting with that October afternoon on my office patio with Batchelor herself.
+Ever the willing guinea pig, I have to say it was fascinating to monitor my own reaction to Kin under different dosages and social circumstances—starting with that October afternoon on my office patio with Batchelor herself.
 "It should feel like the equivalent of a glass of red wine and a hit of a joint," she said as she poured me a Kin cocktail—a statement that, though Kin has since pivoted away from any alcohol comparisons, certainly felt accurate as I giddily sat back down at my desk to finish up my day an hour later.

 But for my next test, it only seemed fitting to try Kin in the setting it was intended for: a night out.
 This time, I recruited a friend to imbibe with me and upped the dosage to two servings since we had no plans to drink any alcohol the rest of the night (for the integrity of the experiment, of course).
 We were still commiserating over an exhausting day of work when we started sipping on a tasty combo of Kin and soda water.
 Thirty minutes later, we practically bounced into our Lyft to meet up with other friends, any sense of fatigue a distant memory.